yberezka/yberezka/README.md

-Hi, let's learn Java together?
-Here I will cover the basic & intermediary Java skills needed to apply for Java developer positions.
+Hi, let's learn Software together?
+Here I will cover the starting Software skills absolutely crucial for any developer position.
-These skills are essential java basics for transitioning to:

-- Spring Framework,
-- Java EE,
-- Android development and more.

-I will use LearningJava branch to explain topics and solve exercises.